 Mistake #6: Using random hangers rather than uniform ones.

-I used to organize my rolling rack based on item types like blouses, skirts, pants, etc. but she suggested we arrange them according to color, something I wouldn't have thought to do.
-It not only looked way better in my room aesthetically speaking, but it actually became easier to spot pieces I was looking for and I've found that now I'm more likely to wear pieces that used to collect dust since I can see everything pretty much equally.
+I used to organize my rolling rack based on item types like blouses, skirts, pants, etc., but De Souza suggested we arrange them according to color, something I wouldn't have thought to do.
+It not only looked way better in my room aesthetically, but it also became easier to spot pieces I was looking for, and I've found that I'm now more likely to wear pieces that used to collect dust since I can see everything pretty much equally.

 Mistake #8: Folding items in half (instead of rolling).

 This was an obscure organizational tip.
-I didn't think there was any issue with the way I had folded the clothes on my shelves, alas De Souza taught me to roll my clothes, especially my jeans.
+I didn't think there was an issue with the way I had folded the clothes on my shelves, but De Souza taught me to roll my clothes, especially my jeans.
 Once we did so, I was able to fit more in the space and see everything better.
 Plus, isn't the look of rolled jeans just chic?

 Mistake #9: Giving away well-known brand names and wasting time trying to sell lesser-known brands.

 I've tried my hand at selling my clothes on an app before, but my approach was all wrong.
 I was putting too much effort into shooting and listing clothes that weren't going to sell well, no matter how great I thought they were.
-De Souza advised me to select pieces from well-established brands to sell first and mentioned that household brands like Nike and Levi's were some of the top-selling on Mercari.
-I selected a few jeans from brands like Levi's and 7 for All Mankind to list as well as a few pairs of heels still in good condition.
+De Souza advised me to select pieces from well-established brands to sell first and mentioned that household names like Nike and Levi's were some of the top-selling brands on Mercari.
+I selected a few pairs of jeans from brands such as Levi's and 7 for All Mankind to list as well as a few pairs of heels still in good condition.

 Mistake #10: Not taking the time to shoot aesthetically pleasing imagery.